murdho/playlists-by-tallinn-go/README.md

 I enjoy the music of Raadio Tallinn and created this function for personal use.
 The data from Firestore can be used in many ways, for example to add new tracks to a playlist in Spotify.

-**Note about the lazy initialization**

-I tried lazy initialization mostly for trying it out, although it seems to perform similarly without laziness as well. :rocket: Next time around I would not do the lazy init. again if not absolutely necessary.
-I prefer simple and readable code over crazy-optimized code in most of the cases. :relaxed:

 ### Deploy to Google Cloud Functions

 This deploys the function that is ready for accepting messages from the Cloud PubSub topic `playlists-by-tallinn`.
 Set up a Cloud Scheduler cron-job for triggering the function periodically.